aniravi24/quick-itinerary-cost-calc/README.md

 # quick-itinerary-cost-calc
-Quick cost guesstimate calculator for out-of-state hackathons
+Quick cost guesstimate calculator for out-of-state hackathons I initially built this app to help me guesstimate the cost of out-of-state hackathons, but it can be used for just a general guesstimate of the cost of a trip to a specific location and back.

 # Functionality
 1. Uses Google's Places API to easily search for addresses and retrieve info